yennichen/YenniChen/README.md

 ---

 ### 🔍 About Me
-I am currently a bilingual Web3 Intelligence Analyst.
-After a decade in business operations, I transitioned to Web3 to combat the rising wave of crypto fraud.

-I am self-taught in crypto crime investigation and leverage Python and vibe coding to develop tools such as custom scripts for faster address evidence collection.
+Based in Taiwan, I am a bilingual Web3 Intelligence Analyst with a decade of experience in business operations.
+Driven by a personal mission to combat crypto fraud, I transitioned into the Web3 space, where I now combine self-taught investigative skills with Python and "vibe coding" to develop practical automation tools—such as custom scripts for efficient address evidence collection.

-When I am off-chain, you can find me tending to my indoor plants, hitting the gym, or managing a pixelated sushi restaurant in *Dave the Diver*.
+When I am off-chain, you can find me tending to my indoor plants, hitting the gym, or managing a pixelated sushi restaurant in Dave the Diver.

 ---